|8||Summer 2016||Amended, approved and issued||Summer 2018|

 Use of ICT and cross curricular links

 ICT is used in mathematics lessons where it will enhance learning.
 A range of software is available including Interactive Teaching Programmes (ITPs) and graphs.
 Throughout the whole curriculum opportunities exist to extend and promote mathematics.
 Teachers seek to take advantage of all opportunities.
-In addition every child in ks1 and ks2 has a my.maths password and login.
+In addition every child in KS1 and KS2 has a www.my.maths password and login.
 This can be accessed by children at home, homework can be set and progress can be assessed for every child using the programme.
+Teachers use the Abacus tool found on the active learn platform: this is a planning, resource and assessment tool mainly but pupils can also play games associated with key learning objectives both to consolidate and as an introduction to new learning.

 Health and Safety